 Following are my few learnings:

-# Design is a more of art than a science
+Design is more of art than a science

-Designer operates from a right brain in which he/she tries to understand social, empathetic, qualitative challenges that user faces.
-In this process designer develops deep understanding of the user.
+A designer operates from the right brain in which he/she tries to understand social, empathetic, qualitative challenges that the user faces.
+In this process, the designer develops a deep understanding of the user.
 Designers expect to work with product managers in engaging customers along the way, with an iterative process of failing and learning fast as part of the journey.

-User experience is not just a user interface, it is entire end-to-end experience of the product that user is dealing with.
-User experience is about how user engages with your product, service and all the touch points of a company.
-Designer needs to be engaged in all the aspects of product and service design to serve user with great experience.
+User experience is not just a user interface, it is the entire end-to-end experience of the product that the user is dealing with.
+User experience is about how a user engages with your product, service and all the touchpoints of a company.
+The designer needs to be engaged in all the aspects of product and service design to serve the user with a great experience.
 One of the good examples of a designer who had a great impact on strategy is Rebecca Sinclair, Head of User Experience Research and Design at Airbnb.
 She leveraged design thinking to see completely new possibilities in how Airbnb thought, about which problems to solve and what to build.

-As a product manager you might be interacting with one person on Design.
+As a product manager, you might be interacting with one person on Design.
 However, there are many roles that complete the design role.
-Following are a few roles in design world.
+The following are a few roles in the design world.

 Rapid Prototype – this role creates “disposable” software – the lifespan of the prototype may be less than a day – the purpose is to quickly try out an idea by creating something that simulates the intended user experience.